Transcranial photobiomodulation of the brain

 Edit Template

-Photobiomodulation therapy (PBMT) is an innovative non-invasive technique that uses non-ionizing electromagnetic light energy (red and near-infrared spectrum) to activate cellular repair processes in the body.
-The main mechanism of action of the therapy is the stimulation of mitochondria - intracellular "power plants".
+Photobiomodulation of the brain (PBM) is an innovative non-invasive healing technique that uses the non-ionizing electromagnetic energy of light (red and near-infrared spectrum) to activate cellular recovery processes in the body.
+The main mechanism of action of the method is to stimulate mitochondria - intracellular "energy stations".

 How does it work?